 A new mortgage might mean new terms and interest rates from a new lender.
-To remortgage, you must go through the same steps you did to get your first mortgage, such as providing financial documentation and undergoing a credit check and affordability analysis.
+To remortgage, you must go through the same steps you did to get your first mortgages, such as providing financial documentation and undergoing a credit check and affordability analysis.

 Why Remortgage with bad credit?

 - If you have negative credit but want to refinance your mortgage to lower your monthly payments or access the equity in your home, you can do so.

 - Consolidating debts into a single monthly payment helps simplify financial management.

 - With a remortgage, you can prove to lenders that you can be trusted to pay back large sums of money on time, which may help boost your credit rating.